-Annie Gainsboroughis a Project Consultant at Gradconsult.
-She supports students and graduates to flourish as they move from education into the world of work, with a personal interest in equality and inclusion.
+Annie Gainsboroughis a Senior Consultant at Gradconsult.
+They support students and graduates to flourish as they move from education into the world of work, with a personal interest in equality and inclusion.

 Applying for jobs can be a challenging task.
-We’ve got some suggestions to help you maintain your wellbeing while you’re applying for graduate jobs.
+We’ve got some suggestions to help you maintain your wellbeing while you find the right job for you.

-Pressure from parents, tutors and friends, and news of the jobs market being hit by a global pandemic combine to make this a particularly stressful time.
+Pressure from peers, along with worry about finance and your future, can make this a particularly stressful time.
 This can be made worse by the fact that there are many factors that you can’t control.
-But what you can control is your approach to the job hunt.
-By adopting the right strategy, you can increase your chances of landing a graduate role while also taking care of your wellbeing.
+But by focusing on those things you can control and adopting the right strategy for you, you can increase your chances of landing a job while also taking care of yourself.

 You might think that the more job applications you submit, the more likely you are to be successful.
 But this approach to job hunting does not always yield better results.
 In fact, both success rates and wellbeing decline when this approach is taken.

-You might have heard stories, on the radio or through friends, of people sending their CV to 200 employers and not getting a single interview.
+You might have heard stories of people sending their CV to 200 employers and not getting a single interview.
 This can easily make the job hunt feel like a hopeless task.
 But this generic, “copy-and-paste” approach to job applications is not conducive to success – either in terms of interviews and offers, or your own wellbeing.

-making sure your application and CV covers the key points the employer has listed in the job advert
+Making sure your application and CV covers the key points listed in the job advert.

-go beyond the organisation’s website in your research, checking out company blogs, social media accounts and sector news stories to help you stand out and demonstrate real interest.
+Going beyond the organisation’s website in your research - checking out company blogs, social media accounts and sector news stories to demonstrate real interest.

-This of course takes time, and isn’t something you can achieve for hundreds of applications.
-So by focusing on a smaller number of well-researched applications, you can stand out from the crowd and increase your chances of success.
+These steps take time, and aren’t something you can achieve for hundreds of applications.
+But by focusing on a smaller number of well-researched applications, you can stand out from the crowd and increase your chances of success.
 You may also find it more satisfying to take time over a smaller number of applications and by targeting those jobs you want most, you are also more likely to find a role that is good for you in the long term.